na-na-hi/renget/archive/CharaImpressions_JP.md

 ### ->Transfer Student Kyaru<-
-**TL;DR: Unique mix of action speed and flat TP restoration to furthest back unit is very useful.
+**TL;DR: Unique mix of action speed to magic units and flat TP restoration to furthest away unit from her is very useful.
 No other good magic unit has this mix of skills.**
 More of a support than damage, this version of Kyaru has her dishing out various buffs to teammates, including TP restore.
 While she's not going to be pumping out huge damage, her buffs are certainly not bad.
 Might be a borrowable unit, but she's got a very unique slew of buffs.
 If she does see usage, there won't be a way to replace her in a single team slot.

 -> ![Transfer Student Kyaru](https://redive.estertion.win/card/full/127231.webp) <-